ThabisoM7/Systems-Programming/README.md

-# Systems-Programming
+# Systems-Programming-Lab

-This is my personal lab where I practice systems programming — the low-level, nuts-and-bolts side of software development.
+This is my personal lab where I sharpen my systems programming — the low-level, nuts-and-bolts side of software development.

 The goal of this lab is to sharpen my skills in: